 The new two-hour range for a finding of drunk driving can have disturbing implications for persons who were sober while driving but then drink soon after arriving home or at another destination.
 For example, if you drive home, then have a few drinks, and police arrive at your door after having received information suggesting that you were driving suspiciously, police could demand a breath test and subsequently charge you with drunk driving based on a false assumption that you were intoxicated while driving.
 This is only one of several circumstances which could result in an unjust charge.
 The Ontario Criminal Lawyers’ Association has recently expressed concern that the new drunk driving legislation could, in fact, result in thousands of wrongful convictions.

-If you were charged with ‘over 80’ or impaired driving, seek advice from a highly experienced DUI lawyer to ensure you have the strongest possible defence.
+If you were charged with ‘over 80’ or impaired driving, seek advice from a highly experienced DUI lawyer to ensure you have the strongest possible defense.
 At Kruse Law Firm, our lawyers have substantial courtroom experience and extensive knowledge of police arrest procedures, medical conditions which can impact breath and blood testing, and the science of drug and alcohol-related testing.
 Our expertise and resources have enabled us to successfully defend hundreds of clients who were charged with drunk driving or another driving-related offence.